A big, messy smartphone

 I didn’t trust the guy, though.
 He didn’t seem to really know where the problem was; he probably just wanted me to hang up and let him finish whatever silly video he was watching on Youtube.
 My living room was full of open boxes, of all possible sizes, and I could barely find a spot to place a cup of coffee on my kitchen counter.
 That was it.
 I was finally determined to kiss Amazon goodbye.

 So I shipped back the board, the fan, the thermal compound, and also the CPU and RAM sticks.
 I went straight to the local computer store, bought all the remaining parts from there and got the goddamn machine done the next day.
-Lucky enough, nothing failed this time.
+Luckily enough, nothing failed this time.
 But even if it did, all I’d need to do in that case would be drive back there and exchange the broken part for a new one and try it out again.
-No shipping, no return forms, just easy wins.
+No shipping, no return forms, just sweet easy wins.

 One of the reasons why I refuse to give up on computers until they’re at the verge of exploding on my face is because, according to my parents, I’m a hippie.
 (I’ve no idea what they mean by that, but they’re the ones who lived in those times, so I take their word for it.)
 Yes, I do give a damn to the environment and all that stuff.